-MSc degree programme at the Institute of Product Design and Product Technologies (IPP)
+MSc degree programme at the Institute of Product Development and Production Technologies (IPP)

 The IPP specialises in innovative product development in the field of mechanical engineering – from the birth of an initial idea to the final series product.
 It offers MSc degree programmes in the specialist fields of Mechanical Engineering, Mechatronics and Automation and Business Engineering.

 The MSE in Mechanical Engineering covers all activities relating to the development, production, use and optimisation of machinery, materials, devices and products in the industrial, research and regulatory environment.
 The IPP carries out specialist projects in the areas of product, machine and device development, manufacturing processes, or additive manufacturing (3D printing), including simulations.

 The MSE in Mechatronics and Automation deals with the design of autonomous systems using sensors, data processing and actuators.
 Since mechatronic technologies and automation are required in many different branches, the profile teaches systems thinking, which enables an understanding of complex processes.
 The IPP offers specialist projects in the areas of Industry 4.0, digital twin and VR/AR applications.

 The MSE in Business Engineering prepares students for a future in industry or service companies, or as consultants.
 Tasks await them in the areas of business development and business engineering, as well as in quality, risk, technology and innovation management.
 The IPP offers very application-oriented specialist project work in the fields of design thinking, business modelling and innovation playground.